dak-oala/dak-oala.github.io/_posts/2021-7-14-java-classes-notes.md

 {% endhighlight %}

+Note: I tried my best to make this in my own words.
+Not for teaching, just for an easy reference and for memory

 ## Some Notes on Classes

 Note: Inner classes do exist.
 Most useful when a class is only used by one other class.
 It just makes sense to keep them together.
 "Increases encapsulation" (a good thing).